The Young Guard (opera): First performances

 The opera was completed and staged in time for the 30th anniversary of the October Revolution, The composer and the librettist reworked the first act during rehearsals.
 Contemporary official staging practice was characterized by pompous choral scenes, and the creators found it difficult to promote their intended low-key staging solution.
 The use of a chorus was considered, but rejected.

 The premiere of The Young Guard took place in Kyiv at the T. G. Shevchenko Opera and Ballet Theatre (now the National Opera of Ukraine) on 7 November 1947, conducted by V. Tolba, and directed by M. Stefanovich.
 The Kharkiv premiere took place on the same day.

 In 1949, Meitus undertook the revision of the opera, and a new edition was staged in a number of cities in the Soviet Union.
-It was first performed in Russian on 20 January 1950 in Stalino (now Donetsk, Ukraine) by the Russian Opera and Ballet Theatre, and in Leningrad (now St Petersburg) on 22 April 1950.
+It was first performed in Russian on 20 January 1950 in Stalino (now Donetsk, Ukraine) by the Russian Opera and Ballet Theatre, and in Leningrad (now Saint Petersburg) on 22 April 1950.
 The opera was first performed in Moscow in August 1950.
-It was staged outside the USSR in Prague and Gdansk (1952), Beijing and Budapest (1959).
+It was staged outside the Soviet Union in Prague and Gdańsk (1952), Beijing and Budapest (1959).